GuruCharan94/gurucharan94.github.io/_posts/2020-06-29-newsletter-issue-02.md

 excerpt: "In this issue of The Compiled Bytes, we take a look at .NET 5.0 preview 6, gRPC-Web, dotnet monitor, and Terraform Provider for Azure DevOps"
 ---

-The [Curated Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things**.
+The [Compiled Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things**.

 ### [Applied Cloud Stories: Winning Entries](https://dev.to/azure/applied-cloud-stories-winning-entries-3n66)